decentraland/documentation/content/player/dao/grants/community-grants.md

 ## Grant categories and requirements

-Grant requests can fall under one of seven broad categories: **Core Unit, Platform, Documentation, In-world Content, Social Media Content, Sponsorship, and Accelerator.** These categories represent areas of Decentraland that benefit most from community contributions.
+Grant requests can fall under one of eight broad categories: **Core Unit, Platform, Documentation, In-world Building, Community Experiences, Social Media Content, Sponsorship, and Accelerator.** These categories represent areas of Decentraland that benefit most from community contributions.

 Every active grant must:
 * Comply with Decentraland’s [Content Policy](https://decentraland.org/content),  [Terms of Use](https://decentraland.org/terms), and [Code of Ethics](https://decentraland.org/ethics).